SolidStateGroup/firebase-project-starter/README.md

 Contains the necessary base html and javascript for confirm email and reset password in firebase projects.

 ## Step 1 - Create a fresh copy of this repo
-``git clone https://git.solidstategroup.com/kyle/firebase-project-starter.git && cd ./firebase-project-starter/ && rm -rf .git && git init``
+``git clone https://git.solidstategroup.com/kyle/firebase-project-starter.git && cd ./firebase-project-starter/ && rm -rf .git``

+** Add this folder to your project's source control **

 ## Step 2 - Create a new firebase project
 https://console.firebase.google.com/